Monogram: Royal monograms

 Signum manus (sometimes also known as Chrismon) refers to the medieval practice, current from the Merovingian period until the 14th century in the Frankish Empire and its successors, of signing a document or charter with a special type of monogram or royal cypher.

 Monograms of the names of monarchs are used as part of the insignia of public organizations in kingdoms, such as on police badges.
 This indicates a connection to the ruler.
-However, the royal cypher, so familiar on pillar boxes, is not technically a monogram, since the letters are not combined.
+However, many royal cyphers are not technically monograms, since the letters are not combined.

 Royal monograms often appear on coins, frequently surmounted by a crown.
 Countries that have employed this device in the past include Bulgaria, Great Britain, Russia, Sweden and many German states.
 Today, several Danish coins carry the monogram of Margrethe II, while the current Norwegian 1 Krone coin has the "H5" monogram of Harald V on the obverse.
 The only countries using the Euro to have a royal monogram as their national identifying mark are Belgium and Monaco.
 In Thailand, royal monograms appear on the individual flag for each major royal family member.